HP TECH TAKES /...

 Another reason many small businesses have switched over to hybrid cloud hosting is because of the cost savings.
 It can be incredibly expensive to house your own servers, which is why it is usually only done by large corporations.

-The cost of replacing them can also be quite high and an unrealistic expense for a small business.
+The cost of replacing them if something goes wrong can also be quite high and an unrealistic expense for a small business.
 With a hybrid cloud, you get the option of having a private server for certain items, which helps keep costs down over the long run.

 This can be especially helpful when you have to perform large backups of data.
-For instance, it’s likely that you need to have a backup of your website in case anything goes wrong.
+For instance, it’s likely that you need to have a backup of your website in case anything happens.

 If your business tends to rely heavily on your website, these backups are extremely important if you experience a hack or your website is wiped out.